What Is a Comma?

 Comma in Lists

-When we want to list the nouns or items in a group, we use a comma.
+When we want to list some nouns or items in a group, we use a comma between them.
 Here are the examples:

 I had soup, fish, pudding, and coffee for dinner.